 Bike computers, otherwise known as cyclometers, cyclocomputers, or cycling computers, commonly use ANT+ to transfer information.

 You can take advantage of such devices to track the distance covered on your bicycle, speed, calories, location, and other things like that.

-- Performance GPS cycling computer with mapping and touchscreen.
-Compatible with Vector (power meter)....
+- Performance GPS cycling computer with mapping.
+Compatible with Vector (power meter).
+Power meter...